sshresth09/ML-course-outcomes/README.md

 Deep Learning

-For hands-on,we have used [Turi Create](https://github.com/apple/turicreate) and Jupyter Notebook.
+For hands-on, [Turi Create](https://github.com/apple/turicreate) and Jupyter Notebook have been used.